 139 First Ave.

 One of Davey’s Ice Cream locations is in the East Village (ice cream Insta-bait HQ) but you won’t find too many crazy flavors here.
 Instead, expect classics like “Chocolate chocolate”, “Fresh Strawberry”, and a celebrated “Cookies & Cream” crafted from fresh ingredients and Hudson Valley milk.
-You can also go for a traditional but “supreme” banana split, brownie sundae, or milk shake.
-In Williamsburg, you’ll find coffee creations including the Affogoto, espresso with a scoop of ice cream, and in Greenpoint, Davey’s serves gluten-free pastries.
+You can also go for a traditional but “supreme” banana split, brownie sundae, or milkshake.
+In Greenpoint, Davey’s serves gluten-free pastries.
 Davey’s makes cakes, too, including the incredibly fun “Megawich”, a giant ice cream sandwich!

 Davey’s Ice Cream

 For Organic Ice Cream and Good Will: Blue Marble Ice Cream